-A storage facility in the state of Delaware is at the center of a huge investigation after over $70 million in gold and silver went missing.
+A storage facility in the state of Delaware was at the center of a huge investigation after over $58 million in gold and silver went missing from the warehouse of a precious metals depository earlier this year.

 Last year, Kelly Campbell, working on behalf of the American government, was sent to the First State Depository Co.
 LLC storage house to investigate missing assets.

 Campbell was sent there with a small team of U.S. marshals to check the contents of the warehouse, which, on paper, held over $140 million in precious metals such as gold and silver.
-Yet, to the surprise of the team, over half was missing.
+Yet, to the surprise of the team, over half of the silver and gold was missing.

 According to records, over 2000 people stored their gold and silver assets in small safety deposit boxes at First State.